Japanese idol: 1990–2000: Idol Winter Period and Chidol Boom

 Around 1985, idols soon became unpopular after the public became disillusioned with the idol system.
 By the 1990s, public interest in idols began to wane, as audiences lost interest in singing and audition programs, particularly due to a shift in attitudes caused by Japan's economic collapse.
 The media coined the term "Idol Winter Period" (アイドル冬の時代, Aidoru Fuyu no Jidai) to describe the stagnation of the idol industry beginning in 1990.

 More young people yielded aspirations to be defined as an artist instead of an idol.
 During this decline, public perception of idols again shifted from inexperienced amateurs to strong, independent women, in part due to a rehaul in Seiko Matsuda's public image.
 Namie Amuro, who gained fame as the lead singer of Super Monkey's, found popularity among young girls who emulated her appearance.
 At the same time, Speed also found a fan following.
 However, neither Amuro nor Speed referred to themselves under the idol label.
+While idols appeared less in mainstream media, the popularity of Onyanko Club from the 1980s led to an increase of idol groups with large numbers of members debuting in the 1990s, performing under independent record labels.
+These idols became known as underground idols.
 Because of the lack of publicity over idols on television, many turned to the Internet.

 Johnny & Associates observed the popularity of former Shibugakitai member Hirohide Yakumaru's success as an MC on variety shows, which prompted them to develop and market their current acts with distinct public personalities.
 Groups from the company began gaining more attention, drawing in fans from Hong Kong and Taiwan, and their marketing success led to many other idols doing the same.

 In the mid-1990s, there was an increase in young idols in the elementary school age, which the media described as the "Chidol (child idol) Boom."
 The term "chidol" was coined by journalist Akio Nakamori in the magazine Weekly Spa!
 In the 2000s, "chidol" saw fewer usage, and it was eventually replaced by the term "junior idol" to legitimize them as part of the idol industry as well as removing the focus on their age.